Tiny Tuff Stuff™ Mountain HydrangeaHydrangea serrata 'MAKD' (PP# 24,842)

 Timothy D. Wood, from Spring Lake, Michigan, is a prominent breeder who has worked with Hydrangeas, producing many of the most popular newer varieties.
 He carries out his breeding at the Spring Meadow Nursery, in Grand Haven, Michigan.
 He found the Tiny Tuff Stuff™ Mountain Hydrangea in 2007 among a batch of seedlings he had produced by crossing a variety called ‘Maiko’ with another of his seedlings.
 He tested this promising seedling, and in 2104 he was granted a patent on it, under the name, ‘MAKD’.

 Our plants are produced under license from that original plant and are guaranteed to have its exact properties.
 Other mountain hydrangeas will not have this unique combination of size, flower color, and double outer flowers.
 Avoid cheaper substitutes and go for the best.
-Our other customers will, so our stocks will not last long.
-Order now to enjoy the pick of the ‘new generation’ of beautiful hydrangeas.
+Our other customers will, and our stocks will not last long, so order now to enjoy this pick of the ‘new generation’ of hydrangeas.